 “The power supply is not working on some of the screens,” Associated Student Body adviser David Fenstermaker said during a news conference with The Accolade on Thursday, Sept.
 26. “The hope, now that we know what’s wrong, is that they will actually fix it.”

-Having finished repairing it last semester, the fix cost a total of $250.
+Having finished repairing it last semester, the repair cost a total of $250.

-The damaged big screen caused the ASB to change the location for the annual Senior Sunrise; instead of watching a movie on the jumbotron as in past years, 12th-graders ended up playing games like baseball, taking pictures at designated spots decorated with backdrops and decorating senior boxes to store keepsakes and memories, senior Jenna Kim said.
+The damaged big screen caused the ASB to change the location for the annual Senior Sunrise; instead of watching a movie on the jumbotron as in past years, 12th-graders ended up playing games like baseball, taking pictures at designated spots decorated with backdrops and decorating senior boxes to store keepsakes and memories on Wednesday, Sept.
+25, ASB officials said.

 “Without the movie, it was kind of boring,” senior Luke Corrales said.
 “There wasn’t a sunrise [to see], either.”

-“The movie looked really clear when watching, and the colors were vibrant,” said sophomore Josef Hudak, who paid nothing to catch “Home Alone.”
-“Being able to watch [the movie] on the jumbotron, as opposed to a projector or anything similar, made the experience much more enjoyable.”
+“The movie looked really clear when watching, and the colors were vibrant,” said sophomore Josef Hudak, who watched “Home Alone.”
+“Being able to watch [the movie] on the jumbotron as opposed to a projector or anything similar made the experience much more enjoyable.”

 JUMBOTRON’S FUTURE

-Like with the old marquee outside the west parking lot, Fenstermaker said it’s time to replace the $50,000, 20-foot-by-10-foot electronic signboard with something more modern and less prone to break down or be affected by rain.
+Like with the old marquee outside the west parking lot, Fenstermaker said it’s time to replace the $50,000, 20-foot-by-10-foot electronic signboard with something more modern and less prone to break down or be affected by wet weather.